 While there are many types of watermelons, common ones you’re likely to come across at the grocery store include:

-Regardless of the type of watermelon you choose, there are a few key tips for choosing a ripe watermelon.
+Regardless of the type you choose, there are a few key tips for choosing a ripe watermelon:

 Whole, uncut watermelons will keep for up to 2 weeks at room temperature.